fails-components/webtransport/main/readme.md

 Together with an experimental http/2 implementation of WebTransport, the underlying http/2 capsule protocol had been mapped to the WebSocket protocol, so that the packages can also be used as a ponyfill/polyfill on the browser side.
 Please use `WebTransportPonyfill` for a WebSocket only or `WebTransportPolyfill` as a replacement for `WebTransport`, which automatically falls back to the browser's implementation, if the corresponding features are natively supported in the browser.

+The used WebSocket protocol is currently proprietary and described in detail [here](https://martenrichter.github.io/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.html).

 ## Installation and usage